Sophietje/Verification-Tool-Overview/Tools/Synthesiser/BoSyHyper.md

 #### Meta
 :: HyperLTL
-:: PV3 :: proves realisability of a given hyperproperty
+:: PV3 :: proves realizability of a given hyperproperty
+:: Synthesis